gocd/docs.go.cd/configuration/elastic_agents.md

 Once an elastic agent profile is defined, it should then be associated with a particular [job](admin_add_job.md).
 It's possible to define several profiles for different types jobs.

 ![](../resources/images/configuration/elastic-agents/configure-job.png)

-## Configuration of elastic agents

-Using GoCD elastic agents requires downloading and installing one of the available [elastic agents plugin](https://www.gocd.org/plugins/#elastic-agents).

-Once the plugin is downloaded and installed, make sure to:

-1. Setup and configure the plugin from the plugin settings page (**_Admin > Plugins_**).
-2. Configure an elastic agent profile (**_Admin > Elastic Agent Profiles_**).
-3. Associate the elastic agent profile with one or more jobs.